Earn the License You Need to Make a Difference in Education

 CSU-Global can help you earn your teaching certification, or become a school principal without putting your life on hold.

-With our online graduate licensure programs you can earn your K-12 teaching license through TeacherReady: a program that combines online coursework with real-world classroom teaching experience.
+With our online master’s degree programs in education you can earn your K-12 teaching license through our trusted-partner program, TeacherReady™: a program that combines online coursework with real-world classroom teaching experience.

 Are you ready to serve at a higher level in education?
 Get the license you need to become a school principal through our entirely online Principal Licensure program.